 Some of the more common types of brain injuries include:

-If you or someone you love has suffered a brain injury that was the result of someone else's negligence, it is vital to choose an experienced brain injury attorney to handle your case.
+If you or someone you love has suffered a brain injury resulting from someone else's negligence, choosing an experienced brain injury attorney to handle your case is vital.
 The difference between a new brain injury attorney and a seasoned brain injury attorney could cost you hundreds of thousands, if not millions, of dollars.

-I will not claim to be "the best" personal injury attorney, but I will advise you to take a look at our past clients' reviews on Yelp, Avvo, and Google Plus before you choose an attorney to handle your brain injury case.
-I would also recommend you do the same for any other attorney you are considering and compare the personal injury attorneys that you are considering for yourself.
+We will not claim to be "the best" personal injury attorney, but we advise you to review our past clients' reviews on Yelp, Avvo, and Google before choosing an attorney to handle your brain injury case.
+We recommend you do the same for any other attorney and compare the personal injury attorneys you are considering for yourself.